rongyj/openhab-docker/README.md

 usermod -a -G openhab myownuser
 ```

-* Or run the Docker container with your own user AND passing the userid to openHAB through env
+* Or run the Docker container with your own user AND passing the userid to openHAB through env.
+Please make sure your GID has not conflict with the preserved GIDs (10 14 16 18 20 32 997) for debian or (10 20) for Alphine

 ```shell
 docker run \